RDTK/documentation/source/getting_started/install.rst

     sudo apt-get install openjdk-8-jdk curl python2.7 python2.7-dev \
     python-setuptools git subversion maven build-essential cmake

-In general, you can install the RDTK in any location (prefix).
+In general, you can install the |project| in any location (prefix).
 However, in order to establish a common configuration for the tutorials we declare:

 .. code-block:: bash